ocornut/imgui_test_engine/libs/Str/README.md

 recognized, you are granted a perpetual, irrevocable license to copy, distribute, and modify this file as you see fit.

+USAGE
+Include Str.h in whatever places need to refer to it.
+In ONE .cpp file, write '#define STR_IMPLEMENTATION' before the #include.
+This expands out the actual implementation into that C/C++ file.

+NOTES
 - This isn't a fully featured string class.
 - It is a simple, bearable replacement to std::string that isn't heap abusive nor bloated (can actually be debugged by humans!).
 - String are mutable.
 We don't maintain size so length() is not-constant time.